 The elderly reported that they fell asleep more quickly and experienced better sleep when they showered before going to bed.

-Researchers observed that participants in the study who showered before sleep had less body movements during the first three hours of sleep.
+Researchers observed that participants in the study who showered before sleep had fewer body movements during the first three hours of sleep.

 This was true for both young and elderly subjects.

 When people shower late at night, they usually are trying to ensure that they enjoy the full benefits of sleep.

 Some people are especially sensitive to bumps in the night.
 If the family cat decides to run from one end of the room to the other, they’ll hear it, wake up and they won’t get back to sleep easily.
 Some may not wake fully but the background noise, which is described as white noise in this case by researchers, will make them restless.